Will I earn TCNJ credit for these courses?

 How much spending money do you recommend?
 What about banking?

-- Generally we recommend $150-200 per week, depending on personal habits, travel plans, and recreational preferences.
+- Generally we recommend $150-200 per week, depending on diet, personal habits, travel plans, and recreational preferences.
 Students should have no need to set up a non-resident bank account in Germany, as ATMs with access to their US bank accounts are readily available throughout Heidelberg, Germany, and the rest of Europe.
 (Students should check with their banking institutions to see if there are special alliances with European banks of which to take advantage.)

 I still have so many questions?
 To whom or to what can I turn for further assistance?